 A salvaged title is a special title issued by the state when a vehicle is so damaged that the costs of repair are higher than the vehicle’s current worth.
 This means that the vehicle was involved in a situation where it was damaged enough to be declared a total loss by the owner’s auto insurance company.

 This could be damage from a car accident, theft, vandalism, or even a natural disaster.

-What Are The Disadvantages To Owning A Vehicle With A Salvage Title?
+What Are The Disadvantages To Owning A Vehicle With One?

 * They’re difficult and sometimes expensive to get auto insurance for.
 And in the rare instance that they can be insured, only liability (the bare minimum required by your state) coverage is available.

-For more in-depth information on salvage titles and scams associated with them, courtesy of Carfax, click here.
+For more in-depth information on salvage/rebuilt titles and the scams associated with them, courtesy of Carfax, click here.

-What If I Already Bought A Warranty For My Salvage Title Vehicle?
+What If I Already Bought A Warranty For My Salvage Vehicle?

-If you forget to mention (or if you’re unaware) that your vehicle is a salvage title when you buy your warranty, you might not find out until it’s too late that your vehicle’s repairs won’t be covered.
+If you forget to mention (or if you’re unaware) the car’s salvage title when you buy your warranty, you might not find out until it’s too late that your vehicle’s repairs won’t be covered.

 So when you buy a used car, make sure you’re not throwing money away on a lemon.
 And don’t take the previous owners’ or dealership’s word for it.

 Always be 100% sure it has a clean title!
 You can do this easily and cheaply by getting a vehicle history report from AutoCheck.